 2019 Ocean Instruments will be taking part in the CubAgua conference in Havana in March 2019.

 2018 The Instituto de Ciencias del Mar (Institute of Marine Sciences) in Havana have ordered three more Nortek Aquadopp Profilers, a Valeport Surveyor echo sounder system, and a Valeport fastCTD system.

 2018 Cranfield University have ordered a Seapoint STM Turbidity sensor for use in a new flume tank they are building.
 The STM will help in studies of sediment transport.

 2018 ENIA-Inversiones have bought a Guideline Geo ABEM Terrameter resistivity system together with a MALA Ground Penetrating Radar system.

 2018 The Marine Institute, Mayo,Ireland, have bought another Seapoint SUVF Fluorometer.
 This enables them to study CDOM and dissoslved oil in the water.

-2018 We have just sold an ABEM Terraloc seismic system, and have been advised of another order for a MALA system and another ABEM Terrameter system.
+2018 We have just sold an ABEM Terraloc seismic system for Geocuba in Holguin, as well as a MALA GX Ground Penetrating Radar system.

 2018 Aquatec Group have placed an order for another 16 Seapoint STM-S Turbidity sensors.
 These are used in Aquatec’s Aqualogger TTY units to record turbidity and deduce suspended solids in the water.